-Evalita 2009 (Zanoli and Pianta, 2009; Gesmundo, 2009).
-It should be noted that Nguyen et al. (2010) obtained better results using a CRF classifier followed by a reranker (RR) based on tree kernels.
-However, our approach only uses one learning algorithm, which is simpler than models applying multiple learning approaches, such as those in (Nguyen et al., 2010) and (Zanoli and Pianta, 2009).
-Moreover, our model outperforms the Nguyen et al. (2010) CRF baseline (which is given in input to the tree-kernel based reranker) by ~ 2.5 points in F1.
-Thus it is likely that applying their reranker on top of our model's output might produce a further improvement over SOTA.
+Table 4 shows the comparative results between our models and the current state of the art for Italian NER on the Evalita 2009 official test set.
+We used the best parameter values derived when computing the experiments of Table 3.
+Our model using both gazetteer and pre-training outperforms all the systems participating to the Evalita 2009 (Zanoli and Pianta 2009; Gesmundo 2009).
+It should be noted that (Nguyen and Moschitti 2012; Nguyen, Moschitti, and Riccardi 2010) obtained better results using a CRF classifier followed by a reranker (RR) based on tree kernels.
+However, our approach only uses one learning algorithm, which is simpler than models applying multiple learning approaches, such as those in (Nguyen and Moschitti 2012) and (Zanoli and Pianta 2009).
+Moreover, our model outperforms the (Nguyen and Moschitti 2012) CRF baseline (which is given in input to the tree-kernel based reranker) by ~ 2.5 points in F1.
+Thus it is likely that applying their reranker on top of our model's output might produce a further improvement over state of the art.

 Finally, it is important to note that our model obtains an F1 comparable to the best system in Evalita 2009 without using any extra features (we only use words and 4 morphological features).
 In fact, when we remove the gazetteer features, our method still obtains the very high F1 of 81.42.
+Only two systems provided results without external knowledge (Gesmundo 2009) that obtained an F1 of 76.21 and (Nguyen, Moschitti, and Riccardi 2009) that obtained 73.70 on the development dataset.
+This shows that NNs can obtain high results without manually constructed gazzeteer.